rclone/rclone/docs/content/drive.md

 Setting this flag will cause Google photos and videos to return a blank MD5 checksum.

-Google photos are identifed by being in the "photos" space.
+Google photos are identified by being in the "photos" space.

 Corrupted checksums are caused by Google modifying the image/video but not updating the checksum.